 - Albino cats can also suffer eye damage from sunlight.
 Again, the lack of melanin leaves the eyes defenseless to UV rays and can cause blindness in an albino cat.

 - Albino cats may suffer from immune system issues.
 Melanin is important in keeping both cats’ and humans’ immune systems strong.
-Albino cats may be more susceptible to illness or immunodeficiency due to this.
+These cats may be more susceptible to illness or immunodeficiency due to this.

 - If bred for their albinism, albino cats may also be prone to overall health issues.
-Albino kittens that are bred come from a short-spanned breed of albino cats, which makes them more prone to developing health issues that may not be as big of a threat to a white cat.
+Albino kittens that are bred come from a short-spanned breed of albinos, which makes them more prone to developing health issues that may not be as big of a threat to a white cat.

 Are Albino Cats Deaf?